jeka-dev/demo-build-conventions/README.md

 The full build is triggered with command: `jeka #buildQuality` provided by the template, while the built jar can be run using `jeka #runJar`.

+[See this project](https://github.com/jeka-dev/working-examples/tree/master/templated) to get a concrete example.